pockerman/probability_and_statistics_notes/README.md

-# Probability and Statistics Notes
+# Notes on Statistical Learning

 This is a series of notes on probability and statistics.
 The notes are organised into jupyter notebooks.
 As the name suggests these are just notes, so many topics will lack the